 Conclusion of the Linguise review

 Linguise is my favorite automatic translation tool.
 You can set up automatic translations for your website in a couple of minutes.
-It doesn’t add too much load to the website and makes my content available to completely new audiences around the globe.
+It doesn’t add too much load to the website and makes my content available to entirely new audiences around the globe.
 On top of that, with the Linguise affiliate program, I can make monthly money by recommending it to my peers.

 Linguise comes with competitive prices starting at just $15 per month and a one-month free trial.